Ecological Restoration

 - Society for Ecological Restoration International

-Sovereign provides turn-key ecological assessment, field implementation and management, design, and construction services.
+Sovereign provides turn-key ecological assessment, data collection, design, and construction services.
 From wetlands mitigation, restoration, and permitting to comprehensive habitat investigation, analysis, and rehabilitation, Sovereign manages a wide array of ecological projects of varying degrees of complexity.

-We recognize that activities performed at wetlands and ecologically sensitive habitats require sound planning and care during investigation, design, and monitoring.
+We recognize that activities performed in wetlands and ecologically sensitive habitats require sound planning and care during investigation, design, construction, and monitoring.
 Sovereign emphasizes natural recovery, invasive species control, and erosion control throughout mitigation and restoration by designing and implementing innovative solutions that reduce costs without compromising environmental integrity.

 Our ecological restoration services encompass the following: